turingschool/curriculum/source/topics/debugging/debugging.markdown

 Objects talk to objects they create.
 They manage the objects below them.
 Generally avoid letting them go talk to any random thing out there in the system.
-So avoid global variables, avoid singleton objects (objects for which there is only one isntance), strongly avoid mutating objects that were passed in as arguments.
+So avoid global variables, avoid singleton objects (objects for which there is only one instance), strongly avoid mutating objects that were passed in as arguments.
 Calculate a value instead, and let the caller do the mutation.

 Then you can take each piece in isolation, and make sure that it works